-If you have recently browsed an interior decor magazine or Pinterest home decor category pages, then you might have come across those peculiar yet charming glass domes that seem to light up any room by their own presence.
+If you have recently browsed an interior decor magazine or Pinterest home decor category pages, then you might have come across glass cloches, a peculiar yet charming a decorative element that seem to light up any room by their own presence.

 However, keep in mind that the cloche’s empty space is just as important as the object itself you wish to feature; so be careful not to overdo it or overload the space available under the dome.
 Sometimes, less is more.
 Particularly when it comes to home decor and design.

 For instance, one can choose to showcase a single object in order to highlight it (a feather, a vintage light bulb, a dried flower, a bird nest… even an old rusty sign!).

 Or opt for a collection of stacked objects (old books shards of antique glass or ceramic, black & white pictures, music scores, seashells, pebbles…).

 The most adventurous and experienced decor enthusiasts can even try to recreate a still life by combining together elements like wood, moss, stones, and taxidermied insects.
 The idea is to turn a “simple” object into a precious thing you wish to showcase.
 Whatever you choose to do with your glass cloche, you will notice that it almost systematically draws attention to itself.

 Alternatively, a plant can also be placed under the cloche, provided you manage to bring it air from time to time.
 It is generally advised to use specific types of plants, like cactus or succulents, which are known as being usually durable.

 More and more florists and online stores like Etsy offer terrariums under glass.
 These decorative objects come in different forms and at different prices.
 But all of them use the glass cloche principle.
 If you have green thumbs and you are manual, know that there are many tutorials that will allow you to create your own floral compositions, still life, or terrarium using glass bells found in flea markets or antique shops.